Stop Blaming Google: How to Solve Your "Rising Costs" with a Cost-Intent Strategy

 If the intent isn't in the Conversion Zone, and the price is going up, you have to ask: Is this asset helping my bottom line?

-📈 My Radical Restructure Strategy: From a ROAS of 2 to 8
+The Radical Restructure Strategy That Took ROAS from 2 to 8

 To solve Bill’s problem, we didn’t just tweak things; we blew up the non-brand campaigns that were draining his budget and converted them to a multi-stage approach.